-All international students and scholars on F-1, F-2, J-1 or J-2 visas who were in the U.S. during 2018 must file an annual federal tax form(s), even if you did not earn any income.
+All international students and scholars on F-1, F-2, J-1 or J-2 visas who were present in the U.S. during 2018, must file an annual federal tax form(s), even if you did not earn any income.

 Which forms do I use?

-*Even if you received no U.S. income in 2018 and you are a non-resident for tax purposes you must file Form 8843 by June 1, 2019.
+*Even if you received no U.S. income from wages or taxable scholarships (room and board waivers for Exchange Visitors are NOT taxable) in 2018 and you are a non-resident for tax purposes you must file Form 8843 by June 1, 2019.

-*If you received wages or a taxable scholarship and you are a non-resident you must file Form 8843 AND either Form 1040NR-EZ or Form 1040NR by April 15, 2019.
+*If you received income from wages or a taxable scholarship (room and board waivers for Exchange Visitors are NOT taxable) and you are a non-resident you must file Form 8843 AND either Form 1040NR-EZ or Form 1040NR by April 15, 2019.
 (Most students will be able to use the EZ form.
-Using the Sprintax program will ensure you file the correct forms.
+Using the Sprintax program will ensure you file the correct forms)

 Instructions Form 1040NR-EZ

 If you are ONLY filing form 8843 – because you earned no income from wages or taxable scholarship (room and board waivers for Exchange Visitors are NOT taxable) – complete the paper version on your own.
 No SSN or taxpayer ID needed.

 Where Can I Get HELP With Filing My Taxes?